Mercury Poisoning in Minamata, Japan - What happened...?

 * Without this pre-conditioning, the inorganic mercury will be subjected to contamination in the system leading to poor recovery or peak splitting

-All reagents used were of the highest purity available and were of analytical reagent grade
+All reagents used were of the highest purity available and were of analytical reagent grade4) Standards

 All apparatus were cleaned with detergent, 10% potassium permanganate, 2% hydroxylammonium chloride and water.
 Glassware were washed and heated before use.